A Simpler Self-reduction Algorithm for Matroid Path-width: Preliminaries

-\subparagraph{Matroid representation and extensions.}
+\paragraph{Matroid representation and extensions}

 A standard example of a matroid is given by a set of vectors (forming the columns of a matrix $\mx A$) with usual linear independence.
 The matrix $\mx A$ is then called a \emph{(vector) representation} of the matroid.
 We will consider only representations $\mx A$ over finite fields.
-Since non-zero scaling of vectors does not change linear dependencies, vector representations can also be seen as point configurations in the projective space over~$\FF$ (note that parallel vectors are represented by identical points).
+Since non-zero scaling of vectors does not change linear dependencies, vector representations can also be seen as point configurations in the projective space over~$\FF$, which will be the view followed throughout this paper.
+(Note that parallel vectors are represented by the same points.)

-We now briefly illustrate the ``geometric'' meaning of matroid terms. \begin{itemize} \item The matroid closure of a set $X$ corresponds to the affine closure or {\em span $\langle X\rangle$} of the points representing~$X$.
-The rank of $X$ is the dimension or rank of the span of $X$. \item For a separation $(X,Y)$ of $M$, the {\em guts} of $(X,Y)$ corresponds to the intersection of the spans of $X$ and~$Y$, and $\lambda_M(X)$ is the rank of this guts.
-The value of $\mu_M(X,A)$ equals the rank of the space spanned by the guts $\langle X\rangle\cap\langle Y\rangle$ and $A$ together. \item All the previous entities can be straightforwardly computed by means of standard linear algebra over the matrix~$\mx A$. \end{itemize}
+We now briefly illustrate the ``geometric'' meaning of matroid terms. \begin{itemize} \item The matroid closure of a set $X$ corresponds to the affine closure or {\em span $\langle X\rangle$} of the points representing~$X$ (note that considering the points of $X$ in a projective space, $\langle X\rangle$ does {\em not} contain the origin {\boldmath$0$}).
+The rank of $X$ is the dimension or rank of the span of $X$. \item For a bipartition $(X,Y)$ of $M$, the {\em guts} of $(X,Y)$ consists exactly of the points in the intersection of the spans of $X$ and~$Y$, that is $\langle X\rangle\cap\langle Y\rangle$, and $\lambda_M(X)$ is the rank of this guts.
+The value of $\mu_M(X,A)$ equals the rank of the space spanned by $(\langle X\rangle\cap\langle Y\rangle)\cup A$. \item All the previous entities can be straightforwardly computed by means of standard linear algebra over the matrix~$\mx A$. \end{itemize}

-There is one particular operation we need to discuss in close details.
-For a matroid $M$ we say that a matroid $M_1$ is a {\em free extension of~$M$ by element~$e$} if $e\in E(M_1)$ and $M=M_1\sem e$, $r(M_1)=r(M)$, and for every $X\subseteq E(M)$ it is $r_{M_1}(X\cup\{e\})=r_M(X)+1$ unless~$r_M(X)=r(M)$.
+There is one particular operation we need to discuss in close detail.
+For a matroid $M$ we say that a matroid $M_1$ is a {\em free extension of~$M$ by element~$e$} if $e\in E(M_1)$ and $M=M_1\sem e$, $r(M_1)=r(M)$, and for every $X\subseteq E(M)$ we have $r_{M_1}(X\cup\{e\})=r_M(X)+1$ unless~$r_M(X)=r(M)$.
 This is equivalent to claiming that every circuit of $M_1$ containing $e$ has full rank~$r(M_1)$.
-Informally saying, $e$ is added to $M$ without any unforced dependency (geometrically, in a general position).
-We will use the following folklore fact:
+Informally saying, $e$ is added to $M$ without any unforced dependency -- geometrically, in a general position.
+We will also say that $e$ is {\em freely placed} in~$M$ (see also (M\ref{it:aclosure}) in Section~\ref{sec:improve}).
+We will use the following: